Written by 8:15 pm DNS • 2 Comments

 DNS lookup (nslookup)

-You can use this tool on different Operating systems for making DNS queries to get to an IP address or for specific DNS record.
+You can use this tool on different Operating systems for making DNS queries to get to an IP address or for specific DNS records.
 You can use it to see if you have any problems with any kind of DNS record that you are using.

 10 most used nslookup commands